Problems with gambling

 The second unhealthy aspect of gambling is when you do it in order to make yourself feel better about yourself.
 You may start feeling better at the beginning, but you could end up feeling a lot worse.

 The third aspect is when you’re gambling as a way of escaping your problems, rather than addressing the issues.
+If any of these sound familiar, you might be a problem gambler.

 How will giving up gambling affect an addict?